-All three objectives (MSD, coverage and total noise) should be considered when choosing a solution.
-The values of the coverage, MSD ratio, and total noise for these three solutions can be seen in Table 2 for solutions 'A', 'B' and 'C'.
-The coverage maps for solutions 'A', 'B' and 'C' are shown in Figure 19.
-The means and standard deviations of the damage indices for the pristine and damage measurements for solutions 'A', 'B' and 'C' are shown in Figure 20.
-To see how well solutions 'A', 'B' and 'C' perform against the case where all of the sensor paths are used and the case where prior expert knowledge is used to select the sensor paths, the results for these two cases are given in Table 2, Figure 19 and Figure 20.
-For the case of prior expert knowledge, the sensor paths selected by Yue et al.16 were used.
+To further assist the engineer in choosing the most suitable solution from solutions 'A', 'B', and 'C' in Figure 18, the values of the coverage, MSD ratio, and total path noise for these three solutions can be seen in Table 2.
+The coverage maps for solutions 'A', 'B', and 'C' are shown in Figure 19.
+The means and standard deviations of the damage indices for the pristine and damage measurements for solutions 'A', 'B', and 'C' are shown in Figure 20.
+To see how well solutions 'A', 'B', and 'C' perform against the case where all of the sensor paths are used, and the case where prior expert knowledge is used to select the sensor paths, the results for these two cases are given in Table 2, Figure 19, and Figure 20.
+For the case of prior expert knowledge, the sensor paths selected in Yue et al. [16] were used.